 Mary Poppins and the climate strikers

 There is also a disobedience that is a precondition for politics and it comes to Rancière to have revealed it to us.
 The concept of the political of the French philosopher Jacques Rancière is wonderful, but hard to comprehend.
-For him, the political is a moment when the natural order, in which everyone knows his place, is interrupted.
+For him, the political is a moment when the natural order, in which everyone knows his/her place, is interrupted.
 A moment when a group that is excluded from governing demands a vote.
 This is accompanied by a sort of disobedience to the natural order and also a sort of misunderstanding.
 The goal is to undo an injustice.
 In that moment the new group (as a new political subject) proves the principle of equality and that is the only real meaning of democracy for Rancière.
-He calls everything else (just about everything that we consider to be real politics) ‘la police’, government or governance, if not policy and even policing.
+He calls everything else (just about everything that we consider to be real politics) ‘la police’, government or governance, policy and policing.

 That remains abstract.
 To illustrate his theory I usually refer to Mary Poppins.
 The character Winifred Banks, the mother of the unruly children, is not only a hurtful and submissive wife, but also a suffragette.
 She knows very well that she is contributing to history by coming out on the street for women’s voting rights (‘our daughters’ daughters will adore us,’ she sings).
-Banks is a new political subject, that is obvious.
+Winifred is part of a new political subject, that is obvious.
 She literally demands a voice and wants to undo an injustice (le tort): that women are only halfwits, in political terms minors, not adults.
 There is also a misunderstanding (la mésentente): the banker with the bowler hat has no idea or thinks it is all quatsch.
 And the natural order is broken: the woman at the hearth, the man at work.
 It’s all in there.

 To make it even more graphic I would like to refer to Mary Richardson, who in 1914 vandalized the Rokeby Venus of Velázquez in the National Gallery.
 I find this act of political vandalism impressive, even if it hurts me a bit as an art historian, if you google the painting you will see how graphic her vandalism is: that carving in that painting, in that body.
 In these carves, you see the radicality of the suffragette movement embodied, so to speak: how she approached that naked female body to address the eternal aestheticization and eroticization of women and to give a voice to female anger about it.
 With her crime, Mary Richardson abolished the eternal ‘sois belle et tais-toi’.